sriramreddy-7/ATTENDANCE-PORTAL/README.md

 # ATTENDANCE--PORTAL
-This is Front-end web application of attendance marking portal for a class .This application is combination of HTML,CSS,JAVASCRIPT
+This is Front-end web application of attendance marking portal for a class.
+This application is combination of HTML,CSS,JAVASCRIPT